Just-Archives/files.sa-mp.com/README.md

 # SA-MP File Archive
 The fork of the original repo, nothing else.

-Big thanks to KrustyKoyle to actually made a backup for this :heart:
+Big thanks to KrustyKoyle and sa-mp-kr to actually made a backup for this :heart:

 # File List